 Run the Engine

-After adding the fuel and additives, run the engine, so the fuel passes through the entire system.
-This step will also help you locate any major or minor issues that will need fixing in the next summer.
+After adding the fuel and additives, run the engine so the fuel passes through the entire system.
+This step will also help you locate any significant or minor issues needing fixing the following summer.

 Drain the Engine

-Winterizing basically means draining any water aboard and replacing it with antifreeze to protect the boat against low temperature.
+Winterizing means draining water aboard and replacing it with antifreeze to protect the boat against low temperatures.

 As temperatures fall, the freshwater inside the boat expands and pushes outward with a lot of force.
-This force can crack engine blocks, damage the split hoses, and destroy the fiberglass in a matter of days.
+This force can crack engine blocks, damage the split hoses, and destroy the fiberglass in days.

 But, before you drain the water tanks, flush the head with fresh water and rinse off the mud on the anchor and chain.

-Now, open the petcocks, remove the water-pump hose from the water pump, and let the water drain out completely.
+Now, open the petcocks, remove the water pump hose from the water pump, and let the water drain completely.

 Drain Remaining Parts

 Drain down any other parts or pump that holds water in it.
-You want to run things like raw water washdowns until the parts are dry.
+You want to run raw water washdowns until the parts are dry.

-If you’re planning to store your boat on dry land, don’t forget the bilges.
-Remove drain plugs and check belowdecks to make sure the boat is in the right position to drain out the water properly.
+Don’t forget the bilges if you plan to store your boat on dry land.
+Remove drain plugs and check below decks to make sure the boat is in the correct position to drain out the water properly.

 Disconnect the Battery

 The battery is one of the most hardworking parts of your boat.
-If you want your boat to survive till spring, you have to protect the battery at all costs.
+If you want your boat to survive till spring, you must protect the battery at all costs.

 Lead-acid batteries work best around 25°C, and their capacity drops below 15°C. If you leave it discharged, flooded batteries may freeze.